 Your ability to use humor will depend on your personality, the community you built, and your students' ability to interpret it.
 Tread lightly with sarcasm and younger students.

-Sarcasm and humor should always be used to build and not to knock down.
+Sarcasm and humor should always be used to build up, not knock down.